 Moorfields Clinical Research Facility

-Moorfields Eye Hospital NHS Foundation Trust received a major five year funding award for clinical research from the National Institute for Health Research (NIHR), recognising the world-leading excellence of our clinical research.
+In 2017, Moorfields Eye Hospital NHS Foundation Trust received a major five-year funding award for clinical research from the National Institute for Health Research (NIHR), recognising the world-leading excellence of our clinical research.

-The NIHR awarded £5.3m which will fund this research department for a further five years, starting on 1 April 2017.
-This announcement follows an application to the Department of Health in early 2016, which was assessed by an international selection panel.
+The Moorfields Clinical Research Facility (CRF) was awarded £5.3 million by the NIHR.
+This was following an application to the Department of Health in early 2016, which was assessed by an international selection panel.

-This short video (right) was submitted as part of the 2016 NIHR bid to secure this funding.
+This short video about the Moorfields Clinical Research Facility was submitted as part of the 2016 NIHR bid.

 UK Clinical Research Facility Network

-NIHR Clinical Research Facilities (CRFs) for Experimental Medicine are dedicated and purpose built facilities, where specialist clinical research and support staff from universities and NHS Trusts work together on patient-orientated commercial and non-commercial experimental medicine studies.
-Life science companies can access assistance for their studies throughout the research process from study design to data collection and management.
+NIHR Clinical Research Facilities (CRFs) for Experimental Medicine are dedicated and purpose-built facilities.
+They are places where specialist clinical research and support staff from universities and NHS Trusts work together on patient-orientated commercial and non-commercial experimental medicine studies.
+Life science companies can access assistance for their studies throughout the research process, from study design to data collection and management.
 NIHR CRFs are designed to support high-intensity studies and overnight stays.

-Following a competitive application and assessment process, £112.3 million of funding has been awarded to 23 NHS organisations to be provided from 1 April 2017 to 31 March 2022.
-The purpose of the scheme is to provide NIHR funding to meet the necessary recurrent NHS infrastructure costs and NHS Support Costs of funded, world-class, early translational (experimental medicine) research that needs to be undertaken in dedicated, purpose-built CRFs in England, and ensure that funding is targeted appropriately.
+Following a competitive application and assessment process, £112.3 million of funding was awarded to 23 NHS organisations, to be provided from 1 April 2017 to 31 March 2022.
+The purpose of the scheme is to provide NIHR funding to meet the necessary recurrent NHS infrastructure costs and NHS support costs of funded, world-class, early translational (experimental medicine) research – which needs to be undertaken in dedicated, purpose-built CRFs in England – and ensure that funding is targeted appropriately.

 © Copyright 2018 NIHR Moorfields Biomedical Research Centre.
 All rights reserved.